crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 Part 1 of your assignment is to build a web crawler!
 This is up there as one of the most important life skills you will ever learn, alongside balancing a budget and feeding yourself.
 And like most essential life skills, you don't need to be great at building a web crawler, you just need to know enough to get by.
 This section of the assignment will introduce two tools for collecting urls from the web, and walk you through running the templates we provide.
 Then, we will ask you to extend and improve what we show you in order to collect as many gun-violence article urls as you can.

 1. **Download the code** First things first: download the [code templates](http://crowdsourcing-class.org/assignments/downloads/assignment5.tgz) for this assignment.
-When you unpack the archive, you should see the following directories.
+When you unpack the archive, you should see the directories shown below.
+(Note that if you experience problems with wget, you can always just click the link and download the file to whichever folder you plan to work from.)

 	<pre><code> $ wget http://crowdsourcing-class.org/assignments/downloads/assignment5.tgz
 	$ tar -xzvf asssignment5.tgz